hussain7college/portfolio/README.md

 ## Environment Variables

-For fetching your articles from dev.to, create an `.env.local` file inside the project directory.
+For fetching your certificates from dev.to, create an `.env.local` file inside the project directory.
 Check the `.env.local.example` file for more information.

 ## Running Development Server